scala/docs.scala-lang/getting-started-sbt-track/testing-scala-with-sbt-on-the-command-line.md

 We assume you know [how to create a Scala project with sbt](getting-started-with-scala-and-sbt-on-the-command-line.html).

 ## Setup
-1. In the command line, create a new directory somewhere (e.g. `Documents`).
+1. On the command line, create a new directory somewhere.
 1. `cd` into the directory and run `sbt new scala/scalatest-example.g8`
 1. Name the project `ScalaTestTutorial`.
 1. The project comes with ScalaTest as a dependency in the `build.sbt` file.